-We cordially invite applications from doctoral students and post-docs (and possibly also junior faculty) who strive to publish in the leading of our discipline and their field.
+We cordially invite applications from doctoral students and post-docs who strive to publish in the leading of our discipline and their field.
 To take the most out of this course, we highly recommend you bring a working paper draft.
 At the very least, you will need a well-developed research idea that you will be able to develop into some form of paper draft as part of the course.
-Given this course will be highly interactive and feature intense, personal coaching, seating will be limited to 6-8 people.
+Given this course will be highly interactive and feature intense, personal coaching, seating will be limited max 10 people.
 In case we should receive more applications than we have seats, preference will be given to candidates with more advanced papers (e.g., R&Rs) in particular in the Top 6; those working in areas that we have expertise (roughly speaking: firm-level qualitative, quantitative, or conceptual papers fitting into the TIM, STR, OMT, or ENT divisions of the Academy of Management); and, in particular, individuals who have received prior training in theory, theorizing, methodology, the philosophy of science, and/or academic writing.
-Among Ph.D. student applications, if otherwise qualified equally, we will prioritize individuals accepted to the Academic Training Program.